kelu124/echomods/include/probes/auto/apogee5MHz.md

 * Small description: an Apogee 5MHz probe

-* Longer description: an Apogee 5MHz probe
+* Longer description: an Apogee 5MHz probe.
+Head should be containing a 5MHz piezo.
+EEProm n the head.
+Classical motor, single coax to the head, plus optical tracking.
+2 pins for piezo, 9 pins for motors + sensor.
+It may be a 4 wire motors, then 5 to optical control (white, yellow, Red, black, purple).

 # Images